To the Constituents of District 61,

 I have been employed by B.F.
 Goodrich / Michelin for 44 years.
 During those years I have served in several positions in URW & USW Local 351.
 I am proud to say that I have worked by and with some of the greatest men and women in West Alabama, who I believe are some of the greatest men and women in the state and the country.
 I am currently a Wage Safety Coordinator at our plant.
 In this compacity I teach safety classes, conduct investigations, oversee safety projects and listen to concerns and issues from wage and salary personal to mitigate those problems in a safe and manageable way.

 My family has been Union members since 1951, when my Dad started at B.F.
 Goodrich.
 I was born in 1953, so everything I have ever had has come from fair, equitable and reasonable union wages.
 My father George Hyche was also a bi-vocational Baptist preacher while working at the “Rubber Plant”.
 My father taught me through his actions of faith to mostly poorer congregations that life is about giving of yourself.
-While traveling with him and the family to small congregational churches located in Pickens, Lamar, Bibb, Tuscaloosa and Fayette counties as he spread the Word of Love and Compassion for our fellow man and to honor God in all things I learned the servant philosophy.
-This servant philosophy as taught by my dad is my core belief; If we are not placed on this earth to help one another then why are we here.
+While traveling with him and the family to small congregational churches located in Pickens, Lamar, Bibb, Tuscaloosa and Fayette counties as he spread the Word of Love.
+He spoke of Compassion for our fellow man, and to honor God in all things.
+From him I learned the servant philosophy.
+This philosophy is my core belief; If we are not placed on this earth to help one another then why are we here?

 Why I am what I am